Azure/data-api-builder/samples/books/README.md

 hawaii add book --name my-books --source "dbo.books" --permission "anonymous:*"
 ```

-It will create a `book` entity in the `entity` section of the configuration file "my-books.json":
+It will create a `book` entity in the `entities` section of the configuration file "my-books.json":

 ```json
 "book": {